PluggPreagar/beherbergung/architecture.md

     import --> backend
 ```

 Delivered formats are loaded into objects.
-In general we expect 2 dimensional data. **First step - Reading** A file contains multiple rows.
+In general we expect 2 dimensional data.
+**First step - Reading** A file contains multiple rows.
 Each row is a data point.
 Each row has multiple values.
-Imports as CSV support headlines. **Second step - Mapping** The internal 2-dimensional data grid is mapped with help of associative attribut naming.
+Imports as CSV support headlines.
+**Second step - Mapping** The internal 2-dimensional data grid is mapped with help of associative attribut naming.
 Further rules, checks and specialised functions are added - see 'offer_mapping'.
-This allows to handle customer specific representation of boolean values or time string.
+This allows to handle customer specific representation of boolean values or time string formats.

+Graphql allows a generic way to access the database.
+This way only mappers have to deal with the specific customer related data model.
+To allow merging or exchanging of differnt modeled data a further mapping will be applied.
+The,so called, key mapping generates a key/fingerprint to match data only key-attribut-tupels accross different data models by hash value.